chocolatey/choco-wiki/CommandsPush.md

 ##Common Errors
  `Failed to process request.
 'The specified API key does not provide the authority to push packages.'
   The remote server returned an error: (403) Forbidden..`
 This means the package already exists with a different user (api key).
+The package could be unlisted.
+Please contact one of the administrators of chocolatey.org if you see this and you don't see a good reason for it.

 [[Command Reference|CommandsReference]]